ginstrom/paladin-novel/chapters/02_breaking-chains.md

 "I will."
 The priest's voice carried quiet certainty.

-"Free as many as you can in 30 seconds, then follow us.
+"Take no more than 30 seconds to free the others, then follow us.
 We can't save them all," Gond said, the words tasting like ash.
 "Free as many as you can, but get to that rail within a minute or you're fish bait."

 Gond held Sim's gaze until the man nodded reluctantly.